aseroff/check/README.md

 # v 1.0

-1. Notifications
-1. Import Game
-1. Exception handler (404s)
+1. about
-1. privacy policy et al
+1. privacy policy / terms / cookies
 1. react: game description text expand
 1. stats for games - # of checkins - and stats on check ins - your # vs their #
-1. more/better discovery
 1. customized/non-stock emails
 1. custom splash page images